NikkiMerena/Global_sky_mosaic/README.md

 1. Select a city from the drop-down list.
 2. The weather data for the selected city will be displayed below the drop-down list.
-3. Also a picture of the current campus will appear.
+3. Also a picture of the current campus will appear and the beauty of the campus!

 ## Contributors